CraftAcademyLabs/ca_course/atm_challenge/step_7.md

 Knowing all this, we can build a method that tells us what bills we will get from the Atm.

-Let's try some stuff out in irb. **As always, read the comments as carefully as anything else in this documentation.**
+Let's try some stuff out in `irb`. **As always, read the comments as carefully as anything else in this documentation.**

 ```ruby
 18:05 $ irb